 APHIS conducts surveys for grasshopper and Mormon crickets on rangeland in the western United States, provides technical assistance on grasshopper and Mormon cricket management to land owners/managers, and cooperatively suppresses these pests when direct intervention is deemed necessary and assistance is requested by a Federal land management agency or a State agriculture department.

 APHIS will consider all comments received on or before March 18, 2019.
 APHIS is extending the public comment period due date from the original date of February 11, 2019.
-The announcement for this EIS was originally published in the Federal Register on December 28, 2019.
+The announcement for this EIS was originally published in the ed-treatment-info on December 28, 2019.
 You may submit comments by one of the following methods:

 - Federal eRulemaking Portal: Docket No. APHIS-2016-0045-0001 at regulations.gov.